pushworks/pushblog-posts/README.md

 ## 1. Fork this Repository

 Fork this repo to your GitHub account.
 This will serve as the source of truth for your Markdown posts.
+Your repository needs to be public - otherwise an md file won't be accessible.

 ---